Tu Amor (RBD song): Music video

 The music video for "Tu Amor" was shot on a beach in Los Angeles, California.
 MTV Tres premiered the video on October 23, 2006, where it made its debut at number six on the Mi TRL music video countdown.
 The video was also aired on MTV Hits.
 The video shows the group enjoying a day at the beach singing and having fun, and later having a cozy bonfire at night.

-Fans noticed that there were only solo shots of band member Christopher in the video, not being shown together with the rest of the group.
-This was due to the fact that Christopher was not present due to a dispute with the managers, and was sent back to Mexico as a form of "punishment".
-His scenes were filmed later and eventually edited into the video.
+Fans noticed that member Christopher Uckermann wasn't in any scenes with the group, and only appeared in solo shots.
+At the time, the reason given was that Uckermann was sick and therefore was not able to be on set the day of shooting.
+However, in November 2020, during a livestream with Maite Perroni, Chávez, and then-manager Guillermo Rojas, Uckermann revealed that he had a dispute with the producers, and was sent back to Mexico for a week as a form of "punishment".
+His scenes were later filmed and edited into the video.

 Live performances

 In the 2006 edition of Walmart Soundcheck, a performance series by the Walmart retail chain to promote albums being released, the group performed "Tu Amor" for the first time.
 On November 24, 2006, after RBD's English interview on Yahoo!
 Music, the group also performed "Tu Amor".
 In 2007, the group appeared on the US music TV show CD USA to perform the single.
 Later, on July 25, 2007, the group performed "Tu Amor" on the acoustic music TV show Confesiones en Concierto on Ritmoson Latino.
-RBD's third worldwide concert tour, the Tour Celestial, also included performances of "Tu Amor" as part of its setlist.
+RBD's third worldwide concert tour, the Tour Celestial, which promoted both its namesake album and Rebels, also included performances of "Tu Amor" as part of its setlist.
+A performance of the song was included on the CD/DVD Hecho en España, recorded in Madrid and released in 2007.
+It was also included in the group's 2008 Tour del Adiós, which spawned the DVD Tournée do Adeus, released a year later.
+Chávez would perform the song without the group, and its instrumental leaned more towards a ballad-type song, with a piano accompaniment.

+In December 2020, during the group's reunion show, Ser O Parecer: The Global Virtual Union, Chávez sung "Tu Amor", this time with pre-recorded backing vocals and a more "modern" beat.
+He performed a mariachi version of the song on select dates during the group's 2023 Soy Rebelde Tour, alternating between "Tu Amor" and the mashup "Quisiera Ser / I Wanna Be The Rain".
+During his performances of "Tu Amor", Chávez used a pink charro outfit, and gave speeches about accepting oneself, in support of the LGBTQ community, of which he is a part of as a gay man.